 Required Minimum Distributions (RMDs)

-Roth 401(k) plans are subject to RMD provisions.
-Roth IRA accounts are not.
+Either way, the difference between these two accounts is obvious here.
+Roth 401(k) plans are subject to RMD provisions, whereas Roth IRA accounts are not.

 The benefit of not being required to take RMDs is you can allow your Roth IRA to grow for the rest of your life.
 This will enable you to leave a larger amount of money to your heirs upon your death.